shopsys/shopsys/docs/cookbook/working-with-multiple-cron-instances.md

 # Running cron jobs automatically
 To be able to run cron instances automatically, we first have to create new Phing targets in `build.xml` configuration file.
-These targets have to be able to run without asking any interactive questions (`--instance-name` argument do the trick).
+These targets have to be able to run without asking any interactive questions (`--instance-name` argument does the trick).

 New targets would look like